-From the 2016/17 academic year onwards, the UK government will be providing Postgraduate Loans (PGL) for up to £10,280 for Master’s level study.
+The UK government provide Postgraduate Loans (PGL) for Master’s level study.

 An applicant for a PGL must meet all of the following eligibility criteria: